 The dominant culture discourages us from quieting the internal dialogue.
 Because if we do, it will impact the things they are trying to sell us.
 They want us to believe we need their items to make us happy.
 It also opens our eyes to the truth about how the cultural narrative uses us to support negative bias and prejudice.
 Increased perception is not something the culture wants for us.
 Hearing the voice of your intuition is bad for commercialism.

 Calming our overactive thought processes is the essence of meditation.
 It is a valuable life skill that you can with you anywhere.
 It is a simple way to improve your overall health and wellness.
 Calming the mind gives is an immediate stress-reducing technique.
 Stress is the hidden killer.
 It makes sense to add at least one of these to your daily routine.

 - Mindfulness meditation using either seated and moving progressions build on the two-step method mentioned above.

 - Instrumental music is an option for some people.
 However, it can become distracting.

-- Shamanic Drum or cymbal is a wonderful option especially if you follow proper instruction.
+- Shamanic Drum or cymbal is a fantastic option, especially if you follow proper instructions.
 The right mantra is the ultimate vibrational tool to achieve inner silence.
-The best mantra is one that is chosen specifically for you by a qualified teacher.
-This requires qualified personal instruction.
-This latter option is the most expensive but the most effective.
-It is sometimes hard to find a qualified teacher.
+The best mantra is chosen specifically for you by a qualified teacher.
+One-on-one learning is the most expensive but the most effective.
+However, it is sometimes hard to find a qualified teacher.

-Use this mind hack to calm our internal dialogue and the soul will speak.
-When we hear soul, then we get in touch with our inner wisdom.
-Answers are free to come from via the voice of your intuition.
-Our mind and body benefit from the rest.
+Use this mind hack to quiet your mind and silence the internal dialogue.
+If you do this, you’ll be more in touch with your intuition.
+We can connect with our inner wisdom.
+We benefit from this peaceful rest.
 So, silencing the internal dialogue is a vital life skill.
-If you learn how to quiet the active mind you access benefits for our mind, body, and spirit.
+If you learn how to quiet the active mind, you access benefits for our mind, body, and spirit.